 Contractor SOW extensions exceeding 20% of original budget require VP approval before invoice payment

-SOW extensions are the primary vector for contractor budget drift.
-Add a friction point.
+SOW extensions are the primary vector for contractor drift.
+Add the friction point that catches it.

-What if the finance team uses a different chart of accounts than engineering's cost structure?
+What if finance's chart of accounts does not match engineering's team-and-project structure?

 How do you handle multi-month invoices that arrive in lump sums?

-The agent should spread lump-sum invoices across the service period they cover, not the month they arrive.
-A $90K quarterly contractor invoice for Q1 should appear as $30K per month in the variance calculation.
-This matches accrual accounting principles and prevents false spikes.
+Spread lump-sum invoices across the service period they cover, not the month they land.
+A $90K quarterly contractor invoice for Q1 shows up as $30K per month in the variance calculation.
+Standard accrual accounting.
+Without it, the brief produces false spikes that train people to ignore alerts.

-What about one-time expenses that look like variance but are actually planned?
+What about one-time expenses that look like variance but were planned?

-Maintain an exceptions register for known one-time expenses — hardware purchases, conference sponsorships, office buildouts.
-The agent checks incoming spend against the exceptions register before flagging.
-Items on the register appear in the brief as 'known exceptions' rather than alerts.
+Maintain an exceptions register — hardware purchases, conference sponsorships, office buildouts.
+The agent checks incoming spend against the register before flagging.
+Anything on the register appears in the brief as a known exception, not an alert.
+Update the register when planning, not when the invoice arrives.

-How do you separate organic growth spending from budget drift?
+How do you separate organic growth spending from drift?

-The budget should include growth assumptions.
-Cloud spend growing at 5% monthly when the budget assumes 5% monthly is not drift — it is planned growth tracking to plan.
-Drift is deviation from the planned growth curve, not deviation from a flat line.
-Configure the agent to compare against the budget's growth trajectory, not a static annual number divided by twelve.
+The budget has to include a growth assumption.
+Cloud spend growing at 5% monthly when the budget assumes 5% monthly is not drift — it is plan tracking to plan.
+Drift is deviation from the planned curve, not deviation from a flat line.
+Configure the agent to compare against the budget's growth trajectory, not an annual number divided by twelve.

-Start with cloud spend, which has the best API access and the highest volatility[4].
-Add contractor tracking once you have invoice-to-PO matching in place.
-Headcount variance is the simplest to calculate but requires HRIS integration.
-Tooling comes last — it is the smallest category and requires the most integration effort per dollar tracked.
+Start with cloud.
+Best API access, highest volatility, fastest payback.
+Add contractor tracking once invoice-to-PO matching is in place.
+Headcount variance is the simplest math but requires HRIS integration before it produces anything useful.
+Tooling comes last — smallest category, most integration cost per dollar tracked.

-The accrual model is the highest-value feature but requires the most data inputs.
-Implement it as a second phase once your backward-looking variance detection is stable and trusted.
-Within two months, you will have a budget intelligence system that catches drift weeks before it becomes a quarterly surprise.
+The accrual model is the highest-leverage feature and the most data-hungry.
+Ship it as phase two, after the backward-looking variance detection has earned trust.
+Two months in, the brief catches drift weeks before it becomes a quarterly surprise.

 - [1]Splunk — IT and Cloud Tech Spending Outlook(splunk.com)↩